Basics of Caring for a Cat: Mastering the Art of Feline Companionship - PetSweetJoy

 Cats communicate through subtle cues.
 Recognizing signs of happiness or stress is vital.
 A content cat exhibits behaviors like purring and relaxed body language, while stress may manifest in hiding or excessive grooming.

-They might be known for their mysterious ways, but understanding their signals, we can get to the bottom of a whole new level of connection with these affectionate and playful pals.
+They might be known for their mysterious ways, but understanding their signals, we can get to the bottom of a whole new level of connection.

 A happy and content cat will typically exhibit the following behaviors: